 - 1 cup chopped Italian parsley leaves

-- Begin by preparing the eggplant.
+- Prepare the eggplant.
 Using a vegetable peeler or sharp knife, peel alternate strips from the eggplant from end to end leaving a striped pattern.
 Let the eggplants soak in heavily salted water while you prepare the other ingredients.

-- Next, prepare the filling.
+- Prepare the filling.
 Put the olive oil in a large skillet.
 Fry the onions until they become tender and reduced.
 Add the ground beef and brown it thoroughly.